 - The second-stage refrigerant, now condensed into a liquid, is filtered by the filter drier and then flows into the evaporator.

 - As it goes through the evaporator, the ultra-cold refrigerant absorbs heat from the freezer chamber and begins phasing back into a gas.

 - Liquid and gas refrigerant are collected into the accumulator.
 As the gaseous refrigerant passes through, the liquid refrigerant is held in a reservoir, where it gradually evaporates and continues to the compressor.

 An ultra-low temperature (ULT) freezer works by compressing gaseous refrigerant, cooling it to a liquid state in the condenser, and then evaporating it in the evaporator to absorb heat from the freezer chamber.
 This process is repeated to maintain low temperatures.
 In a two-stage ULT freezer, an interstage heat exchanger is used to cool the refrigerant of the second stage with the refrigerant of the first stage.

 Need a ULT Freezer?

-If you're looking for a ULT freezer for your lab or clinic, feel free to browse our current selection.
+If you're looking for a ULT freezer for your lab or clinic, or other used lab equipment, feel free to browse our current selection.
 Feel free to call us at 567-221-0615 or shoot a message to email@example.com if you have any questions.